Brett Somers: Match Game

 Somers was best known for her appearances as a panelist in the 1970s CBS game show Match Game.
 For her debut episodes she sat in the lower-left panel position, but for the remainder of her tenure she occupied the center seat of the upper tier, most often next to Charles Nelson Reilly, who joined as a regular around the same time as Somers and settled into the top-right seat.
 She was clearly left-handed as she was always seen writing her answers with her left hand.

 The show became known for somewhat outlandish and risque dialogue, sometimes being described as a game played at a cocktail party.
 Somers was a familiar on-screen presence, wearing enormous eyeglasses and various wigs.
 She played foil to Charles Nelson Reilly, Betty White, Scoey Mitchell, Fannie Flagg and many others.
 Somers was sometimes the subject of questions on Match Game, such as "You may or may not believe in reincarnation, but listen to this.
 In a previous life, Brett used to be a ________."

 Somers was not originally considered for the celebrity panel.
 When spouse Jack Klugman appeared during the first week of the program in 1973, he insisted that the producers bring her aboard.
 She remained a regular panelist for the rest of the show's nine-year network and syndicated run.
 Her appearances on Match Game led radio personality Robin Quivers to impersonate her in parodies of such game shows on The Howard Stern Show.
 Quivers' impersonation of Somers was featured in the film Private Parts.

-Later life and death

 In 2002, she appeared with Charles Nelson Reilly and Betty White (via videolink) as part of a Match Game reunion on the CBS program The Early Show.
 She appeared with Reilly on Hollywood Squares during that show's "Game Show Week" in the same year.
+In 2006, she was a prominent interviewee in The Real Match Game Story: Behind The Blank on GSN and also hosted the Match Game DVD.

+Other work

-She appeared in a cabaret show An Evening with Brett Somers in 2003–04.
+She appeared in a cabaret show, An Evening with Brett Somers, in 2003–04.

 In 2004, she appeared on the PBS concert special "Magic Moments – The Best of '50s Pop".
 In the two-minute segment, hosted by Wink Martindale, Somers was a member of a faux quiz-show panel with Dr. Joyce Brothers and Rip Taylor.
-In 2006, she was a prominent interviewee in The Real Match Game Story: Behind The Blank on GSN and hosted the Match Game DVD as well.